ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 ## Consensus

-Consensus is the process by which a series of independent validators come in to agreement on a decision.
+Consensus is the process by which a series of independent validators come to agreement on a decision.
 It's a rich field of computer science which goes back several decades.
 There have been 3 major paradigms in consensus, first was classical consensus, next was Nakamoto consensus which was introduced by Bitcoin, and we believe that Avalanche Consensus represents a third paradigm.

 Avalanche consensus is scalable, robust and highly decentralized.
 It has low latency and high throughput as well as being lightweight and green.
 It also performs well in adversarial conditions such as being resilient to 51% attacks.